IDE vs SATA Hard Drive Review

 When technology moves forward you gain in functionality.
 With the SATA device you gain an enormous speed in through put for your data, couple this with the ever increasing capacity of hard drives and you are getting even more for your hard earned dollar.

 IDE vs SATA if you have an older mother board you will have to purchase a SATA controller card to go with the drive, the newer motherboards have interface connectors built into them, along with the External SATA connectors for external devices.
-At this time the manufactures are working on a 6 gigabyte per second devices.
+At this time the manufactures have perfected the 6 gigabyte per second devices (GBPS).